FBManley/project-four-A/README.md

 # Project Template: React/Rails API
+branching to "dev" to preserve main branch in case of fuck ups
 ## Description

 This project is scaffolded so that you can build a React frontend and Rails